Characters: A Game Of Gods Overlords

 - The Heartless: After being brainwashed.

-The Big Bad
+The Big Bad of Shadow of Israphel.

 - Action Bomb: Many of his minions.
 They're quite a famous example.